 » [...]
 Mucius Scaevola burnt his hand.
 Why should not the same sort of thing happen to me?
 I know they want me to learn.
 And I will learn.
 But some day I will have finished learning, and then I will do something (sdelaiu).
 I only pray to God that something may happen to me such as happened to Plutarch’s men, and I will act as they did (chtoby bylo so mnoiu to, chto bylo s liudmi Plutarkha, i ia sdelaiu to zhe).
 I will do better.
 (Ya sdelaiu lutshe).
 Everyone shall know me, love me, and be delighted with me.« And suddenly his bosom heaved with sobs and he began to cry. (ibid.)

 Unlike the aristocrats in the Saint Petersburg salon, Nikolenka is certainly sincere.
 The Tolstoyan diagnosis, however, still does not seem to be a happy one: a keen reader of the Lives and a worshipper of »Plutarch’s men«, the boy is drawn towards heroic self-assertion, which before his birth his father Andrei had pursued so traumatically.
-Plutarch’s biographies inspire to heroism and thus, to Tolstoy, constitute an ideological pitfall.
+Plutarch’s biographies inspire heroic imagination and thus, to Tolstoy, constitute an ideological pitfall.
 Patricia Carden aptly speaks of W&P’s disapproval of the »Plutarchan tradition«, in the sense of authoritative cultural template of heroic excellence that is energised, ultimately, by individualism which can and often does carry one towards misguided ambition, falsehood, and outright evil; according to Carden, the most monstrous as well as the most logical offspring of the »Plutarchan tradition« of heroism in Tolstoy’s narrative is Napoleon, with his criminal mega-egotism.

 Tolstoy thus flags up Plutarch’s Lives as great text that is likely to lead us astray.
 In one of the novel’s extensive drafts, when Tolstoy dwells on the mismatch between lofty discourse and the actual behaviour of military leaders, Plutarch is singled out, again, as literature that produces unhelpfully unrealistic benchmarks of heroism: